lucmos/website/content/home/posters.md

   # Page order: descending (desc) or ascending (asc) date.
   order: desc

+  archive:
+    # enable: true
+    text: See all posters
+    # link: post/

 design:
   # Choose a view for the listings:
   #   1 = List